Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Introduction

 \section{Introduction}

 Large language models (LLMs), exemplified by ChatGPT~\cite{openai2023gpt04}, have been widely applied to language-related tasks due to their strong performance, such as summarization~\cite{goyal2022news, bhaskar-etal-2023-prompted}, question answering~\cite{rein2024gpqa}, and even creative idea generation~\cite{lu2024ai, xu2025mk2}.
 Due to their strong generality on text related tasks, LLMs can also be used to generate evaluations of textual quality, a paradigm commonly referred to as LLM-as-a-Judge~\cite{mtbench, ye2024justiceprejudicequantifyingbiases, gptscore}.
 This capability is useful not only for producing evaluation scores but also for training LLMs themselves~\cite{rlaif}, leading to a wide range of applications.
 Although LLMs are highly capable in this regard, their performance has also been questioned.
 Some prior work has pointed out that using LLMs as judges for text quality evaluation can introduce various biases like position bias, verbosity bias, and so on~\cite{mtbench, ye2024justiceprejudicequantifyingbiases, chen-etal-2024-humans, huang-etal-2025-empirical}.
 This phenomenon needs to be carefully considered in practice.

 The presence of bias can also depend on the evaluation type.
-As shown in~\autoref{fig:pevals}, in practice, two popular evaluation paradigms are commonly used: point-wise and pair-wise~\cite{tripathi2025pairwise}.
+As shown in~\Cref{fig:pevals}, in practice, two popular evaluation paradigms are commonly used: point-wise and pair-wise~\cite{tripathi2025pairwise}.
 The former assigns a score to a given response, while the latter selects the better one between two candidate responses.
 Constructing rubrics and asking the model to perform evaluation based on them is also a widely adopted approach~\cite{kim2024prometheus}, as it provides greater flexibility.
+We can write out in detail the score and description corresponding to each rubric, or we can directly list all the dimensions to be evaluated, omit the details, and simply describe the score range.